 This will save on the size of the database, which should make it faster.
 In addition, a MySQL database doesn’t handle Binary Large Object (BLOB) data like some other database applications.

-Servlets will be used as the controller mechanism..
+Servlets will be used as the controller mechanism.

 This includes JSP (Java Server Pages), as well as generic web languages like HTML and CSS.
 These mesh well with Java, are handled well with Eclipse, and are more familiar to the developers than their Microsoft counterparts.